jameshkramer/docs/docs/standard/linq/linq-xml-events.md

 ## Example: Use events to maintain a proper total when items are changed

 Events are useful when you want to maintain some aggregate information in an XML tree.
-For example, you may want maintain an invoice total that is the sum of the line items of the invoice.
+For example, you may want to maintain an invoice total that's the sum of the line items of the invoice.
 This example uses events to maintain the total of all of the child elements under the complex element `Items`.

 ```csharp
 XElement root = new XElement("Root",